imrohitsinghal/Sentiment-Analysis-Play-Store-Reviews/README.md

  - Fetches the latest User Reviews using CSS
  - Stores them into a CSV file

+ Analytics:
+ - Analyze all the negative and neutral reviews
+ - Extract out app features that are impacted
+ - Store all negative and neutral reviews in a file

  What's Next:
-  - Applying analytics on these reviews
-  - Fetching some areas to improve
-  - Fetching new user-requirements
+  - Fetching new user-requirements/user suggestions
   - Improving app Quality

 How to Run: